 The tree is trimmed and looking beautiful.
-Yet, every year I am beyond frustrated with how my photos of our tree turn out.
+Yet, every year I am beyond frustrated with how my Christmas tree pictures turn out.
 They are always flat and lack holiday warmth.
-Today Meg from Snap Happy Mom is going to share a few mom-to-mom tips with us on how to take pictures by the Christmas tree.
-If you have any questions for her or additional photography suggestions, let us know in the comments! ~Zina
+Today Meg from Snap Happy Mom is going to share a few mom-to-mom tips with us on how to take beautiful photos by the Christmas tree!

 Once you have decorated your tree and dressed your kids up all cute, you probably want to take a picture of them next to the tree… and it’s harder than it looks!
-This is a tutorial for how to take a classic picture of your kids next to the glowing Christmas Tree.
-Here are my tips:
+This is a tutorial for how to take a classic Christmas tree pictures of your kids next to the glowing holiday tree.

-Get everything ready before you ask the kids to come.
+1. Get everything you need for your Christma tree pictures ready BEFORE you ask the kids to come over.

-Consider what you want when you’re choosing your lights.
+2. Consider what kind of Christmas tree picture style you want when you’re choosing your lights.

 I tried a few pictures with the lights on, and few with the lights off.
 This picture was taken with the light on in the room, and it’s definitely sharper than some of my others, but it lacks the festive atmosphere of the glowing Christmas tree.

 If you’re trying to show off that pretty holiday outfit to Grandma, you may want to turn on the light for a few.
 They are really cute, just not what I was looking for this time.